preface-ai/coding-guideline-tips-and-others/guidelines/backend-coding-standard/backend-coding-standard.md

 - function should be stateless, pure
 - function should not have side effect, i.e. interact with the environment outside the function, causing mutatation with other things that is not expected to change
 - always name function / method with what(the behaviour) instead of how (the implementation).
+- always use simpliest basic representation for route (not using resources, only: create etc...)
+  - e.g. perfer `GET /users/something/:id` instead of
+    ```
+      resources :users, only: [] do
+        collection do
+          get ":something", to: "users#view_profile"
+        end
+      end
+    ```
+  - reason: avoid using magic provided from rails / ruby

 ## Modules
 - idea: consider `thin model, thin controller, fat service / modules`